jaredLunde/divvy/README.md

 # Installs the workspaces
 cd divvy
 yarn install

+# Start the frontend server
+yarn www start production

+# In another frame, start the backend server
+yarn api start production
 ```

 ## Frontend Scripts
+Use the scripts below from the workspace root to run development servers
+on your local machine

 ### yarn www start
 Starts a dev server in `development` mode